Custom Restraint Links

 Friction

-Friction restraints are not input by the user but rather set automatically to account for friction in supports.
+Friction restraints are automatically applied to account for support friction.

-When the frictional force direction is known (for example for guiding supports), one linear friction restraint in the direction of frictional force is inserted.
-If the direction is unknown, two perpendicular linear friction restraints in the sliding plane FX and FY (fig. 9.b) are inserted, for example along and across the pipe axis.
-In this case, one Ftr frictional support is calculated as a geometrical sum of all reactions of this friction (fig. 9.b).
+When the friction force direction is known (for example for guide supports), one linear friction restraint in the friction direction is applied.
+When the direction is unknown, two perpendicular linear friction restraints in the sliding plane FX and FY (Fig. 9b) are applied, for example along and across the pipe axis.
+In this case, the total friction force Ftr is calculated as the geometric sum of all friction restraint reactions (Fig. 9b).

 Fig. 9